8ivek/pullin-ad/README.md

-# pullinAd
+# pullin-ad
-PullinAd is a Wordpress plugin that displays advertisement in your Wordpress based sites.
+Pullin-ad is a Wordpress plugin that displays advertisement in your Wordpress based sites.